wkrueger/redutser/README.md

 ## Known Caveats

   - When actions have no parameters, you will still be required to pass an empty object `{}` to the payload.
   - Some typedefs may be intimidating.
 (Some may yet need improvement).
-Fear not, young padawan.
+Fear not.
+  - (TS/VSCode) On some nested structures, editor support may show `any` when it intended to show `...`.
+Don't be tricked.